Heritage & Founding Values

 The ship was the most decorated vessel in the U.S. Navy fleet before its decommissioning in 2012.
 The Secretary of the U.S. Navy has since announced the Enterprise name will live on as the official moniker for the CVN-80, the next nuclear aircraft carrier to be constructed.
 This marks the ninth time the U.S. Navy will have a ship called Enterprise in its fleet.

-To learn more about Enterprise’s rich heritage, please check out our Founding Values and Cultural Compass, which focuses on our operations, diversity and inclusion, workplace quality, business ethics, public affairs and philanthropy, and environmental conservation.
+To learn more, please see our Military Heritage site, which highlights employment opportunities and supports transitioning military personnel, veterans, members of the National Guard and Reserve, and military families.
+For more information about Enterprise’s business principles, also check out our Founding Values and Cultural Compass sites, which focus on our operations, diversity and inclusion, workplace quality, business ethics, public affairs and philanthropy, and environmental conservation.

 What's in a name?